iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> I did not receive the extra surveys for mental health and Long Covid no matter what I tried so it is not representative.<br> :date: __2021-06-13 22:10:01__

+> Have used this app for a long time until now.
+Its been stuck for a few days since my 2nd jab.
+When asked about symptoms near injection site the next button goes grey and I can't move forward so no longer able to report.<br> :date: __2021-06-13 12:26:18__

+> A very worthwhile app in the current situation but now having issues with app saying I didnt report the day before when I did.
+Also cannot report today as it doesn't get beyond the screen 'Are you experiencing any symptoms near the injection site'.
+I click Next which greys out and then nothing happens.
+Not any Internet issue as everything else is working.<br> :date: __2021-06-12 18:15:50__

+> I had my 2nd jab last week.
+I didn't have any reactions afterwards?
+But when I try to enter no symptoms from jab , the app freezes??<br> :date: __2021-06-12 14:06:46__

+> Can't report as of today 12/06/21.
+In general app is OK but unable to add previous symptoms.
+When installed only basic information was required.
+There was not, and still isn't, a way of adding possible previous contracting the SARS-COV-2 COVID-19 virus.<br> :date: __2021-06-12 12:58:38__

+> I haven't been able to report for days because I can't get past the long Covid questionnaire.
+Please can you offer the option to say I haven't had Covid and close it, or allow me to skip the survey altogether so that I can tell you how I am.<br> :date: __2021-06-11 17:50:29__

 > What is going on.
 It asks me if I have had long Covid and there is no option to say No. The only option is Yes or unsure.
 A strange design choice for a survey.<br> :date: __2021-06-11 10:54:53__

 > The new long covid question is stopping me from daily reporting.
 I answer the standard questions before reaching the long covid one off question.
 It asks me if I've had covid but there is no option to say no. If I select unsure, I'm asked about the symptoms.
 I haven't had covid but can't say no to bypass the question so my daily report isn't sent.<br> :date: __2021-06-11 09:37:11__